-Not all break ups are forever.
-Sometimes you split with someone, but realize that really you want to work things out with them.
+Not all breakups are forever.
+Sometimes you split with someone, but realize that you want to work things out with them.
 For some couples, the split is deliberate to give them time to figure out what they want – and they find out that what they want is to be together.

 Getting back together after a break up is rough, though.
 Emotions are running high and you might find yourself feeling raw, and scared about your future and whether things will be different this time.

-If you’ve got back together after a breakup, here are some ideas for healing your relationship and getting you both back on the right track.
+If you’ve got back together after a breakup, here are some healing relationship ideas to help you with the process of successfully getting back together after a breakup.

 1. Get on the same page

-Getting on the same page is the first step to rebuilding your relationship.
+Getting on the same page is the first step to rebuilding your relationship and getting back together after a breakup.
 The most important thing is to make sure you are both enthusiastic about the possibility of rekindling your relationship.
 If one of you isn’t sure, you’ll run into problems before long.

-However it’s not just about both wanting to reconcile.
-It’s important that you’re both on the same page about the big things: Marriage, kids, where to live, lifestyle.
+However, it’s not just about healing relationships, finding ways how to repair a relationship after a break-up, and both wanting to reconcile.
+It’s important that you’re both on the same page about the big things: marriage, kids, where to live, lifestyle.
 If you’re not, you’ll need to reach a compromise that you can both live with happily.

 2. Make a firm commitment